“At-will” v. “For Cause” Discharge: It Can’t Be Both

 Who Wants What?

 Let’s start with the employer’s perspective.
-The employer wants to be able to get rid of problem employees, even executives, quickly and with a minimum of fuss.
+The employer wants to be able to get rid of problem employees quickly and with a minimum of fuss.
 Which provision allows for this, at-will, or for cause?
 You’re right!
-The at-will discharge benefits the employer because it can jettison an employee literally on the spot and not have to give a reason, do an investigation into allegations or questionable conduct, that sort of thing.
+The at-will discharge benefits the employer because it can jettison an employee on the spot.
+They don’t have to give a reason, do an investigation into allegations or questionable conduct, that sort of thing.
 Good start, right?

 Well now, let’s see this from a key executive’s point of view.
 He’s being asked to move from a position he already has and potentially likes, and maybe physically move from one part of the country to another.
 For an individual, this is a big undertaking already filled with uncertainty.